aharkavy/widgets/README.md

 ```

-## View API
+### View API
-Allows a widget to change its viewport size.
+Allows a widget to change its size in the content.

 #### Method: set
 Sets the widget’s size.
 Per the HTML5 spec, an &lt;object&gt; doesn’t expand to the dimensions of the content it contains.
 Instead, scrollbars will appear inside the element.
 This API allows a widget to request a new size.